dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Go first to the admin interface (introduce the admin password), and scrape some web pages and/or upload some PDF files, then embed them to the vector DB.

-Install a reverse proxy (Nginx for example) on the server if you want to listen on port 80 (http) or 443 (https).
-It has to forward the requests from port 80 or 443 to port 8080.

-Procedure to install and configure Nginx as reverse proxy: (OPTIONAL)
+## Procedure to install and configure Nginx as reverse proxy (OPTIONAL)

 For example: